 Ha Long Bay in Vietnam is one of the world’s most breathtaking natural destinations.
 Located in the Bay of Tonkin, travelers often depart from Hanoi for a road trip to the port.
-There are many cruise providers to choose from, each one offering its activities and cruise durations.
+There are many cruise providers to choose from, each offering activities and cruise durations.

-Young and old travelers alike will surely find themselves marveling at this one-of-a-kind experience, cruising not in modern-like boats but in junk boats, which are, essentially, renovated fishing vessels meant to look like pirate ships.
-And, although the cost for renting a boat can be steep at times, it's truly a unique experience like no other.
+Young and old travelers alike will surely find themselves marveling at this one-of-a-kind experience, cruising not in modern-like boats but in junk boats, which are essentially renovated fishing vessels meant to look like pirate ships.
+And, although the cost for renting a boat can be steep at times, it’s truly a unique experience like no other.